 Do you want a large family?
-Many of you have asked “how do you do it all?”
+Many of you have asked, “how do you do it all?”
 I’ll let you in on a little secret…I don’t do it all.
-So how do we both work full time jobs, pastor Strong Tower Church, and homeschool our children?
-Before I give you some tips for raising a large family, let me tell you a little story:
+So how do we both work full-time jobs, pastor a church, and homeschool our children?
+Before I give you some #ParentingTips for raising a large family, let me tell you a little story:

 One day in a faraway land, in the beautiful mountains of Virginia, a young Prince charming fell madly in love with a Princess.
 Before long, they were joined in marriage and God blessed them with a baby girl.
 And then another little girl, and before long the Princess had six beautiful healthy children.
 But with little ones in diapers, homeschooling, and housework the Princess began to feel overwhelmed.
 But neither the Prince or the Princess had any idea what they could do with their little growing family.

 Years passed and God sent the Prince and Princess to another country.
 They returned home to their castle with four more children.
 Suddenly, the Princess knew that things had to change.
 She and her handsome Prince came up with a plan.